brianmartinil/tricopter-lr-build/README.md

 * You need to use the CLI to remap the servo 1 port to the pin `C09` (the former MOTOR 1 pin), so that Betaflight can drive the tail servo.
 This is a difference from the Kakute F4.
 With the F4, you had to use the LED port.
 * Most configuration (ports, failsafe, receiver, motors, OSD, GPS rescue, etc) is exactly the same as a quad so I won't go into detail here.
 * Servo 1 in the CLI maps to servo 5 in the configurator for some reason.
 Use the configurator to set the mid so that the motor is exactly vertical, and set the min and max for 45° tilt.
+* With the BN-880 mounted with the GPS antenna facing up and the connector plug facing aft, the "MAG alignment" needs to be set for "CW 270° flip".
+Otherwise the flight controller won't be able to tell where "forward" is, the home arrow won't point the right direction, and GPS rescue will behave oddly (which is to say it will start to fly the wrong direction, the sanity checks will fail, and it will disarm and crash).

 ### PIDs